The Most Fascinating Villages in Iran for travellers

 The fascinating villages of Iran

-My trip to Iran included a lot of cities.
-All of them were important trade centers on the ancient Silk Road and full of history.
+The villages of Iran are sometimes overlooked by travellers.
+My trip to Iran also included a lot of urban cities.
+They are famous for their Islamic architecture and Silk road history.
 As much as I enjoyed them, I wanted to see a different side of Iran as well.

-How is life outside of the cities.
+How is life outside of the cities?
 What is life like in the villages of Iran?
-I didn’t want to turn up in a random place, but after some research I came across a number of interesting villages in Iran that you could visit.
+I didn’t want to turn up in a random place, but after some research I came across a number of interesting villages in Iran that you could visit as a foreign traveller.

-What stayed with me is the natural beauty and friendly people in the villages in Iran.
-My advice is to visit at least one or two.
-Here are some of the most beautiful villages in Iran that you should consider.
+What stayed with me is the natural beauty and friendly people in the villages of Iran.
+My advice is to visit at least one or two villages in your itinerary.

 The most beautiful villages in Iran